Overview

 Investment Management Clients are those for whom we use traditional investments in public stocks,

-bonds, and money market funds combined with alternative or “Outside” investments.
-In the course of
+bonds, money market funds and investment company products, combined with alternative private or

-our work with clients, we provide a broad range of financial advice including discussions about
+provide a broad range of financial advice including discussions about budgeting, charitable

-concerns, and other financial planning concerns brought to our attention by our clients.
+financial planning concerns brought to our attention by our clients.

 Clients at NorthStar have individually tailored asset allocations integrating equity, fixed income, cash,